Helping Someone You Think Has an Eating Disorder

 Helping someone who is not ready to change their behavior may be difficult and it is ultimately their decision to get help.
 If eating disorders go undetected or undiagnosed, they could become physically and emotionally damaging, and even life-threatening.

-Be informed.
+- Be informed.
 It is a good idea to have general knowledge about some of the characteristics of eating disorders.
 By doing your research, you may be better equipped to understand the reasons for the reactions you may receive.
 For example, denial that they have an eating disorder and a belief that they are fat are two characteristics of eating disorders.
 Therefore, it is normal for those who are experiencing an eating disorder to become angry and not want to talk or listen to you.
 Being informed may help you to handle their reactions better.
 Knowing more about eating disorders may also insure that you are seeing the right ‘signs’ of an eating disorder before you talk to your friends.
-The related articles found at the bottom of this page are another way to get more information.

 Remember that your friend might be guarded or defensive when you first bring this up to them.
 It’s normal for people with eating disorders to have trouble admitting to others—and themselves—that they might have a problem.